-The B.A.
-(Hons.) in English Programme encourages the student to become a researcher and thus helps them pursue higher research programmes.
-In the sixth semester, the student submits a dissertation to the University on a topic from an area of their interest - in either the language stream or the literature stream.
+The BA (Hons.) in English Programme encourages the student to become a researcher and helps them pursue higher research programmes.
+In the sixth semester, the student submits a dissertation on a topic from an area of their interest - either the language stream or the literature stream.
 The Dissertation carries four credits.
 The student follows the latest edition of the MLA Handbook.

-Dissertation Evaluation is for a maximum of 80 Marks and Viva-Voce for 20 Marks.
+Dissertation evaluation is for a maximum of 80 and Viva Voce for 20 Marks.